benshine/sunrise-hues/README.md

 Next steps:

-1. Run an accelerated up preview of the sunrise on the actual bulbs
+1. Allowo configuring what time to start the sunrise

 2. Install the schedule in the bulbs

 3. Allow configuration of the hue connection

+4. Allow configuration of the times

 ![Screenshot](https://raw.githubusercontent.com/benshine/sunrise-hues/readme-with-image/site/images/sunrise-hues-screenshot.png)